 - Use “is” with singular third-person subjects: he, she, it, or any singular name or noun.

 Example: She is clever.
-Tom is my friend.
-The cat is sleeping.
+Tom is my friend. animals vocabulary for kids english learners.

 - Use “are” with plural subjects and “you” — whether singular or plural.

 Example: You are kind.
 We are happy.
-The children are playing.
+The young learners are playing.

 Past Tense: Was, Were

-In the simple past tense, “to be” becomes “was” or “were”.
+In the teaching kids the past tense with fun stories, “to be” becomes “was” or “were”.

 Rules: